SICKAG/collage/docs/docs/features.md

 ### Configure embedded micro frontends
 Configure embedded micro frontends to fit them perfectly into your application.

+### Fragment Functions
+Provide functions which are directly executable on the micro frontend by an Arrangement

 ### Service API
 Provide services to other micro frontends and the whole Arrangement and use services, other Contexts are exposing.